Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 The capture ratio spread of plus 8 is technically positive, meaning the fund did capture slightly more upside than downside over the full cycle.
 But the downside capture ratio of 134 percent tells a critical story about the journey: investors needed extraordinary patience and financial stability to survive a 51 percent drawdown without panic selling.
 Most investors cannot do this.
 Those who sold anywhere near the bottom turned a temporary paper loss into a permanent real one.

-Like every metric in fund analysis, the downside capture ratio is meaningful only in context.
-Here are the comparisons that matter most.
+Like every metric in fund analysis, the downside capture ratio is meaningful only when used correctly.
+Here are the most important context rules:

 Compare Within the Same Category